Warriorrrr/EntityTTL/README.md

 A plugin that automatically removes entities after a configurable amount of time, intended to combat simple projectile based lag machines.

+> [!NOTE]
+> This plugin is mainly obsolete on modern versions of paper that have the [entity despawn time](https://docs.papermc.io/paper/reference/world-configuration#entities_spawning_despawn_time) options.

 ## Requirements
 Paper 1.19.4 or up